Arturo Prat: Battle of Iquique and death

 The crew of Esmeralda saw with horror their captain's sacrifice, and when Huáscar tried another charge, now against Esmeraldas bow, Sublieutenant Ignacio Serrano boarded Huáscar with ten more men, armed with machetes and rifles but they were massacred by shots from the mounted Gatling guns and the monitor's crew.
 Serrano was then the only survivor, having received several wounds in the groin.
 Grau quickly had him picked up and carried to the infirmary in a state of shock, where they left him next to the dying petty officer Aldea.

 A third ram, this time into the middle of Esmeralda, was fatal and sentenced the ship to death.
 Nobody else could jump to the other ship, as Esmeralda was already sinking.
 The last cannon shot was fired by Midshipman Ernesto Riquelme, while the main deck was going underwater.
 Grau and the Huáscar crew by then also heard shouts of "Long Live Chile!
 Glory and Victory!" from the ship's sailors.
 It was 12:10 pm at midday.
 Grau expressed grief for Prat's death and paid his respects at his own cabin.

 After the battle, Grau gave orders that Prat's body and those of his men were to be taken ashore for burial in Iquique and that Prat's personal possessions (diary, uniform and sword among others) were to be returned to his widow.
 Carmela Carvajal received the items, together with an attached letter from the Peruvian admiral, affirming his rival's personal qualities, his gentility and his high moral values.
-The bodies of Prat and his crew were initially laid to rest in Iquique but in 1888 their remains were transferred to a crypt under the imposing new Heroes of Iquique monument in Valparaiso's Plaza Sotomayor.
+The bodies of Prat and his crew were initially laid to rest in Iquique but in 1888 their remains were transferred to a crypt under the imposing new Heroes of Iquique monument in Valparaiso's Sotomayor Square.

 In the confrontation of Iquique, Chile lost that day an old wooden ship, but Prat's death allowed the mobilization of the Chilean population to support the war, and that would be one of the factors of the Chilean victory in the War of the Pacific, the most important being the superiority of the Chilean fleet in the Pacific.